On the role of leptonic CPV phases in cLFV observables: Phases do matter

 Concerning cLFV $Z$ decays, we do not explicitly discuss their phase dependence here; let us just notice that the form factors parameterising $Z$ decays (cf. Section~\ref{sec:Zdecays}) can be understood as $Z$-penguins at non-vanishing momentum transfer, i.e. $q^2 = M_Z^2$, and are therefore expected to have a very similar behaviour in what concerns the impact of the CPV phases.
 This can be quantitatively confirmed in Fig.~\ref{fig:cLFV.FF.delta14} upon comparison of the dependence of the $Z$-penguin form factor $F_Z^{\mu e}$ and the branching fraction of the $Z \to e \mu$ decay on $\delta_{14}$.

-For completeness, and before moving to the possible impact of the Majorana phases, notice that the individual form factors - and hence the full rates - depend on the mass of the new fermions (already manifest from the behaviour shown in Fig.~\ref{fig:cLFV.FF.delta14}), as shown in both panels of Fig.~\ref{fig:clfvFF_M}.
+For completeness, and before moving to the possible impact of the Majorana phases, notice that the individual form factors - and hence the full rates - depend on the mass of the new fermions (already manifest from the behaviour shown in Fig.~\ref{fig:cLFV.FF.delta14}), as shown in both panels of Fig.~\ref{fig:clfvFF_M} (which were obtained considering vanishing values of all phases).

 \paragraph{Impact of Majorana phases on cLFV decay rates}

 In what follows, we set the mixing angles to the same values as before, and choose the same three values of the heavy fermion masses.
 All phases are set to zero except $\varphi_{4}$.
 The results for the observables (the same as studied concerning the Dirac phase) and the contributing form factors are displayed in Fig.~\ref{fig:cLFV.FF.phi4}, as a function of the Majorana phase $\varphi_{4}$.